Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-ammunition:{ .lg } Ammunition
 You can use a weapon that has the ammunition property to make a ranged attack only if you have ammunition to fire from the weapon.
 Each time you attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the attack (you need a free hand to load a one-handed weapon).
 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
 ### :weapon-prop-automatic:{ .lg } Automatic
-Once per round, when you the attack action with this weapon on your turn, you can choose to make additional attacks (make seperate :d20-attack:**Attack Roll**s) up to the number in the parenthesis.
+Once per round, when you make an attack with this weapon on your turn, you can choose to make additional attacks (make seperate :d20-attack:**Attack Rolls**) up to the number in the parenthesis.
 The additional attacks are always made with :d20-disadv:**Disadvantage** regardless of circumstances and expends ammunitions equal to the number of attacks.
 ### :weapon-prop-explosive:{ .lg } Explosive
 When this weapon’s projectile hits a target, it explodes in a diameter sphere on the parenthesis.
 The weapon can target a point within its range.
 Each creature in the area of effect centered on the point or the target must make a DC 15 Dexterity saving throw.
-Targets takes the weapon's damage on a failed save, or half as much damage on a successful one, your target makes this saving throw at a :d20-disadv:**Disadvantage**.
+Targets takes the weapon's damage on a failed save, or half as much damage on a successful one.
+Your initial target makes this saving throw at a :d20-disadv:**Disadvantage**.
 ### :weapon-prop-finesse:{ .lg } Finesse
 When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.
 ### :weapon-prop-heavy:{ .lg } Heavy